aakashsyadav1999/Dog-Breed-Classifier/README.md

      curl -X POST -F "file=@dog.jpg" http://localhost:5000/predict
      ```

-3. **Monitor with Airflow:**
+3. **Monitor with Prefect:**
-   - Check Airflow UI to monitor DAGs and ensure the pipeline is functioning as expected.
+   - Check Prefect UI to monitor DAGs and ensure the pipeline is functioning as expected.

 ---

 ## Orchestration Process

-- **Airflow DAGs:** Handle the scheduling and triggering of tasks.
+- **Prefect DAGs:** Handle the scheduling and triggering of tasks.(https://www.prefect.io/)
 - **Docker Containers:** Ensure isolated execution and consistency across environments.
 - **GitHub Workflows:** Trigger DAGs whenever the repository is updated.